 3. Upright Vacuum

-When you visualize vacuum cleaners, an upright vacuum is probably the image that comes to mind.
-These vacuums are popular in households because they are effective for cleaning carpets and hard floors.
+When you visualize vacuum cleaners, an upright vacuum is probably what comes to mind.
+These vacuums are popular in households because they effectively clean carpets and hard floors.
 They’re also affordable, powerful, and easy to maneuver.

 - Easy to store.